-Our Barristers provide legal advice and representation for drivers charged with a variety of traffic offences throughout Dorset, Hampshire, and Wiltshire.
-With Avoid A Ban, your Barrister will usually remain with you throughout your case, working with you to achieve the best possible outcome.
+Avoid A Ban offers professional legal advice and representation for drivers charged with a number of motoring offences in Dorset, Hampshire and Wiltshire.
+Our team of expert Barristers will guide you through the entire legal process, working with you to achieve the best possible outcome.

-We’ve listed some of the more common driving offences and the penalties they can attract below.
+Below are a number of common driving offences and the types of penalties they attract:

 This offence usually occurs after the vehicle’s registered keeper receives a Notice of Intended Prosecution, then fails to say who was driving when the original traffic offence took place.
 This often happens when photographic evidence is relied upon, for example from speed cameras or traffic lights.